 The headteacher will oversee the implementation of the Positive Behaviour Policy, evaluate its success periodically with staff, and report to trustees on its implementation.
-The headteacher / deputy headteacher is responsible for monitoring behaviour on a daily basis by reviewing CPOMS.
+The senior leadership team is responsible for monitoring behaviour on a daily basis by reviewing CPOMS.